HosseinDvz/Lambda_Everywhere/readme.md

 """
 ```

-5️⃣ **Lambda functions scrape websites** (using `requests` + `BeautifulSoup`), respecting `robots.txt`, and summarize page content into structured text suitable for classification. **Since this project runs in a sandbox environment, I could not allocate sufficient resources to Lambda to use Selenium for JavaScript-heavy websites, so the scraper focuses on efficiently extracting content from static and lightweight pages.**
+5️⃣ Lambda functions scrape websites (using `requests` + `BeautifulSoup`), respecting `robots.txt`, and summarize page content into structured text suitable for classification.
+Since this project runs in a sandbox environment, I could not allocate sufficient resources to Lambda to use Selenium for JavaScript-heavy websites, so the scraper focuses on efficiently extracting content from the first page of static and lightweight websites.

-6️⃣ Scraped data is stored in S3, and **the ECS worker continuously listening to the SQS queue picks up new chunks for classification**.
+6️⃣ Scraped data is stored in S3, and Glue sends SQS messages with metadata for each scraped chunk.
+The ECS worker, continuously listening to the SQS queue, picks up these messages for classification.

-7️⃣ ECS tasks **perform zero-shot classification using Hugging Face BART MNLI** inside the container, labeling each website's content (e.g., `news`, `education`, `shopping`).
+7️⃣ ECS tasks perform zero-shot classification using Hugging Face BART MNLI inside the container, labeling each website's content (e.g., `news`, `education`, `shopping`).

+8️⃣ A Lambda function monitors the pipeline, and once the number of classified files in the S3 output bucket matches the number of chunks, the Lambda automatically deletes the ECS service, completing the pipeline.
-8️⃣ A Lambda function monitors the pipeline, and **once the number of classified files in the S3 output bucket matches the number of chunks**, the Lambda **automatically deletes the ECS service**, completing the pipeline.
+ction monitors the pipeline, and **once the number of classified files in the S3 output bucket matches the number of chunks**, the Lambda **automatically deletes the ECS service**, completing the pipeline.

 All orchestrated **serverlessly using AWS Lambda as the backbone**, enabling scalable, cost-efficient processing of large-scale website scraping and classification workflows.